massimofasciano/mafl-rust/README.md

 Currying is fully supported.
 That was very important to me.
 The language uses a declaration style without parentheses but function calls use parentheses (makes it easier to call zero-argument functions).
 Function calls can be chained and the language re-arranges the arguments as they need to be consumed.

-I enjoy writing code in this language because it's sometimes very challeging given some of the design choices.
-Once again, fun was a very important part of this project, much more than making something useful.
+I enjoy writing code in this language because it's sometimes very challenging given some of the design choices.
+Once again, fun was a very important part of this project, much more than making something practical.
+If I need to write good code for work with a scripting component, I would almost certainly use something like ``Rhai`` and not MAFL unless I need garbage collected cyclic data.

 ## Examples